daily Broadcast

 Love takes the emotion of anger, which is a good thing in some instances but it takes it and instead of flying off the handle with the situation, as we do sometimes, it runs to God to find help.
 And it runs to God to deal with the situation.

-But love is not easily angered.
-Love is not irritable.
 Love keeps no record of when it has been wronged.
-Isaiah 43:24, “I, even I, am the one who wipes out your transgressions for My own sake and I will not remember your sins.”
-Love doesn’t keep a notebook, tallying up the score of people who have disappointed you.
-It doesn’t keep a notebook.
-It doesn’t keep a record of the mistakes or sins that others have committed in the past.
-And it doesn’t keep bringing up other people’s failures.
+Isaiah 43:25, “I, even I, am the one who wipes out your transgressions for My own sake and I will not remember your sins.”

 Is there any person in your life that you keep reminding them of how they blew it?
-You just keep bringing it up and you keep reminding them.
-And you won’t give them the grace to change.
-Is there anyone you’re doing that to?
-You keep bringing up their past mistakes and shoving it in their face.
 Love keeps no record of wrongs.

 Love is never glad about injustice but rejoices whenever the truth wins out.
 Psalm 119:128, “Therefore, I esteem right all thy precepts concerning everything.
 I hate every false way.”